 - Download and install Burp Suite free edition onto your laptop.
 You can get it here.

 Burp Suite is going to act as an HTTP proxy, logging all of your phone’s attempts to access the Internet before sending them on.
-Most apps use what is knows as a REST API to phone home, so this will naturally work with the proxy.
+Most apps use HTTP/S via an API to phone home, so this will naturally work with the proxy.